Skip to main content

 Materials must never be exposed to UV radiation, which includes unfiltered fluorescent illumination and daylight.

 Very sensitive materials may require slightly varied or more stringent climate and light conditions that will be stipulated by NYU Special Collections on a case-by-case basis.
-See Exhibition Environmental Guidelines for more information.

 The borrower must guarantee the security of loan materials during transit and at all times while they are within the borrowing institution’s premises and the exhibition gallery.
 There must be fire and intruder alarms covering the gallery containing loaned objects.
 The gallery should be fully locked, secured, and intruder/fire alarms set during closed hours.
 Security guard patrols should be made during closed hours around the gallery.
 Security guard or custodian presence must be maintained at all times when the exhibition and gallery are open.